 1. Work with a licensed consultant.

-It is illegal under Canadian law for anyone other than an authorized representative to provide immigration advice.
-You should be dealing directly with an authorized rep (not an assistant or other staff member) when your personal situation is being evaluated to determine how you are eligible under Canada’s immigration programs.
+It is illegal under Canadian law for anyone other than an authorized representative to provide immigration advice for a fee.
+You should be dealing directly with an authorized rep (not an assistant or other staff member) when your personal situation and future immigration status is being assessed to determine your eligibility under Canada’s immigration programs.
 Authorized reps for Canadian immigration are licensed consultants, Canadian lawyers, Quebec notaries or Ontario paralegals.

 At this point, you are probably asking yourself, “How do I know if my immigration consultant is real?”

-You can check to see if your consultant is licensed on the ICCRC website:
+You can check to see if your consultant is licensed on the College website: